react-static/react-static/examples/cordova/README.md

 - Then you can run `yarn start`

 ## Important
+The `res` directory is not included in the CLI example.
+If you need these files, you can find them at https://github.com/nozzle/react-static/tree/master/examples/cordova/res

 Cordova itself does not use `yarn` to manage dependencies, and instead uses `npm`, regardless of what you use yourself.
 If you are using `yarn` and experience problems after running `cordova prepare` or any other cordova command that could modify node_modules, simply run `yarn` to recompile your dependencies correctly.